Jonasi-Deetens/advanced-queries/README.md

 ### 41) How many employees do we have on average per country (rounded)?
 ```
-SELECT ROUND(AVG(employeeCount)) AS employeeAverage FROM offices a
+SELECT ROUND(COUNT(*) / b.numberOfOffices) FROM employees
 JOIN (
-SELECT officeCode, COUNT(*) AS employeeCount FROM employees
+	SELECT COUNT(DISTINCT country) AS numberOfOffices FROM offices
-GROUP BY officeCode
-) b ON a.officeCode = b.officeCode
+) b
-GROUP BY country;

 ```

-solution: Japan - 2 / UK - 2 / USA - 3 / Australia - 4 / France - 5
+solution: 5

 ### 42) What is the total value of all shipped & resolved sales ever combined?
 ```
 SELECT SUM(totalPrice) FROM orders a
 join (
 	SELECT orderNumber, SUM(quantityOrdered * priceEach) AS totalPrice FROM orderdetails
 	GROUP BY orderNumber
 ) b ON a.orderNumber = b.orderNumber
 WHERE a.status IN ("Shipped", "Resolved");
 ```